Maris15/ModMate/README.md

 The project uses simple winform application. with JSON.
 The application will install mods then auto extract them & place them into your GTAV main directory, the application will record every file has been extracted and it will delete them if you want them to be uninstalled.
-A lot of features I have added to the project in the last few months
+A lot of features I have added to the project in the last few months please check them out!

 To run a localhost, locate your source files in the CMD then type: py -m http.server 8000